aarjae/aarjae.github.io/_posts/2017-07-8-zsh-and-me.md

 ---
 Now we all know the power of bash.

 It's scary but once you get to understand it you love it (At least in my case).
 It arguably makes work faster though the GUI guys may argue otherwise.
 So I was checking out a video tutorial online and I saw the instructor using a really beautiful shell, like so beautiful.
-Well he said "For all those wondering I am using Zsh"...
+Well he said "For all those wondering I am using Zsh..."
-Whooaa, now there goes me, straight to Google to search Zsh.
+Whooaa, there goes me, straight to Google to search Zsh.
 I spent my free time reading about [Zsh](https://en.wikipedia.org/wiki/Z_shell), why I would want to use Zsh and Oh my God(Zsh), those lovely themes!.
 Realized I could change themes and add plugins with a framework called [Oh-my-zsh](https://ohmyz.sh/).

 Check out some themes :